AgapePress/pilgrims-progress/eng/chapter-05.md

 CHR.
 That man that overtook you was Moses.
 He spareth none; neither knoweth he how to show mercy to those that transgress his law.

 FAITH.
 I know it very well; it was not the first time that he has met with me.
 'Twas he that came to me when I dwelt securely at home, and that told me that he would burn my house over my head if I staid there.

+CHR.
+But did you not see the house that stood there on the top of the hill, on the side of which Moses met you?

+FAITH.
+Yes, and the lions too, before I came at it.
+But, for the lions, I think they were asleep, for it was about noon; and because I had so much of the day before me, I passed by the porter and came down the hill.

+CHR.
+He told me, indeed, that he saw you go by, but I wish that you had called at the house, for they would have showed you so many rarities that you would scarce have forgot them to the day of your death.
+But pray tell me, did you meet anybody in the Valley of Humility?

+FAITH.
+Yes, I met with one Discontent, who would willingly have persuaded me to go back again with him: his reason was, because the valley was altogether without honor.
+He told me, moreover, that to go there was the way to disoblige all my friends, as Pride, Arrogancy, Self-Conceit, Worldly Glory, with others, who he knew, as he said, would be very much offended if I made such a fool of myself as to wade through this valley.

+CHR.
+Well, and how did you answer him?

+FAITH.
+I told him, that although all these that he named might claim a kindred to me, and that rightly (for indeed they were my relations, according to the flesh), yet since I became a pilgrim they have disowned me, and I also have rejected them; and therefore they were to me now no more than if they had never been of my lineage.
+I told him, moreover, that as to this valley, he had quite misrepresented the thing; for before honor is humility, and a haughty spirit before a fall.
+Therefore, said I, I had rather go through this valley to the honor that was so accounted by the wisest, than choose that which he esteemed most worthy of our affections.